Basics:

 But don’t waive the coverage without a back-up.
 Unless you have commercial lines coverage on your vehicle, your ordinary auto coverage is not going to cover your car when you have a renter.
 Moreover, a typical policy has a deductible that would prevent it from kicking in when someone simply dents or scratches the vehicle.

 If you take out Turo’s premium coverage, which has no deductible, it will compensate you for lost rental fees and provide a replacement vehicle while yours is being repaired.
-In our opinion, it’s worth the cost.
+In our opinion, it’s well worth the cost.

 Owners are paid roughly three days after the rental is complete via Stripe, PayPal or direct deposit.